lazywithclass/formatter/README.md

 A tool that takes two input strings, formats the second as the first.

-For `formatter` to work the tokens that one wants to format have to have the same length, otherwise the tool will produce a result different from what is expected.
+If the length of the second is greater then all excess characters are printed one after the other once the threshold is crossed.

 ### Configure